MAO3J1m0Op/algebra-in-lean/README.md

 This is the repository for Algebra In Lean (AIL), an interactive problem set that takes users through an advanced course in Lean through the lens of abstract algebra.
-The goal of this problem set is to introduce users to formalization and Lean 4 while also assisting in the process of writing rigorous proofs in group theory.
-Beginning with introductions to logic-based reasoning in Lean, the worlds take users through various topics in group theory.
-Akin to Kevin Buzzard’s [Formalising Mathematics course](https://www.ma.imperial.ac.uk/~buzzard/xena/formalising-mathematics-2024) at the Imperial College London, AIL includes chapters on group axioms, homomorphisms, and subgroups, each separated into problem sheets.
+The goal of this problem set is to introduce users to formalization and Lean 4 while also assisting in writing rigorous proofs in group theory.
+Beginning with introductions to logic-based reasoning in Lean, each chapter takes users through various topics in group theory.
+Akin to Kevin
+Buzzard’s [Formalising Mathematics course](https://www.ma.imperial.ac.uk/~buzzard/xena/formalising-mathematics-2024) at the Imperial College London, AIL includes chapters on group axioms, homomorphisms, and subgroups, each separated into problem sheets.
 These problem sheets include both the formalization of mathematical structures and exercises on proving related theorems.
-We defined group theory axioms outside of Lean’s Mathlib (Mathlib is a comprehensive mathematical library in the Lean theorem prover, designed to support a wide range of mathematical concepts, proofs, and computations) to provide a better learning experience for the user, including learning about Lean type theory while also using it as a teaching supplement for algebra.

 Also included in AIL is the [Lean Blueprint](https://mao3j1m0op.github.io/algebra-in-lean/blueprint/), which